 Hiring the best TPD lawyers for your super TPD claim is essential for a winning outcome.
 When seeking legal representation, please choose a law firm with experience handling similar cases and a winning track record.

-TPD Compensation Claims FAQs
+Australian TPD Claims FAQs

 What is the average TPD payout?

-The average TPD payout is between $30,000 and $500,000, with some people claiming multiple claims worth millions.
+The average TPD payout is between $30,000 and $500,000, with some making multiple claims worth millions.

 How does TPD insurance work in super?

-TPD Insurance through superannuation is a type of disability insurance cover that pays you a benefit if you suffer an extended injury or illness and become permanently disabled, making it unlikely for you to work again.
+TPD insurance through superannuation is a type of disability insurance cover that pays you a benefit if you suffer an extended injury or illness and become permanently disabled, making it unlikely for you to work again.
 Before claiming a TPD benefit, you must check your terms and conditions to understand the requirements for meeting your disability definition.

 How do you successfully claim TPD?